Elizabeth Crozer Campbell: Career in archaeology

 Noted archaeologists of the day disagreed with Campbell's interpretation and this rejection of her hypothesis continued into the 1950s.
 Malcolm Rogers' report contained a number of factual errors that were not recognized until the 1950s and 60s.

 Legacy

 Archaeologists continue to study the Campbell collections house at Joshua Tree National Park and the Autry Museum, and they continue to revisit the sites they visited, collected and studied.

-Elizabeth Warder Crozer Campbell's contributions include:
+Elizabeth Crozer Campbell's contributions include: